 The population of Texas has grown more ethnically diverse over time and the state has reached minority-majority status in recent years.
 Hispanic population growth has been one of the significant contributors to this trend.
 The Texas Lottery is focused on ensuring that it offers games that are culturally relevant to all Texans in general and, in doing so, has also worked to ensure that it develops games that are culturally relevant to its Hispanic consumers in particular.
 The Texas Lottery began offering Loteria, a bingo-style game with historical roots in Mexico, several years ago.
-The game has been extremely popular with lottery players and the agency has expanded this category to a variety of price points (\$3, \$5 and \$10) and made Loteria a component of the agency's core scratch game offerings.
-The agency has also introduced other games with Spanish language titles, such as Explosion De Dinero, and launched its first-ever, fully Spanish language scratch ticket game, Fiesta de Gananacias, in spring 2017.
-These games have resonated very positively with consumers and the agency will continue to develop and introduce games in this space to appeal to the Texas Lottery's diverse customer base.
+The game has been extremely popular with lottery players and the agency has expanded this category to a variety of price points (\$3, \$5 and \$10).
+The \$5 Super Loteria game was the second best-selling game in FY 2017 and Mega Loteria was the third best-selling game for the year with sales of \$129.2 million and \$126.9 million respectively.
+These games have made Loteria an important component of the agency's core scratch game offerings.
+The agency has also introduced other games with Spanish language titles, such as Explosión De Dinero, and launched its first-ever, fully Spanish language scratch ticket game, Fiesta De Ganancias, in spring 2017.
+These games have resonated very positively with consumers and the agency is developing Cinco games that will launch in FY 2018.
+In addition, discussions are underway related to the introduction of a \$20 Loteria game in FY 2019.